Here’s some of the stuff that I’ve worked on:

 - School Structure and Academic Achievement.
 Michael Mirski and I spent a few years studying the black white achievement gap under Emily Oster and Kerwin Charles.
 We showed that placing 6th graders into middle schools hurt academic achievement, especially black students.

 - Security on Networks.
-I worked with Bonny Jain and Iris Xu to investigate infection spread across random graphs and the effectiveness of network security at preventing infection spread.
+Worked with Bonny Jain and Iris Xu to investigate infection spread across random graphs and the effectiveness of network security at preventing infection spread.

 Open source software